 The LSE Festival is an annual week of free events designed to stimulate thought and debate, and engage a wide public audience in the research and character of LSE.
-This year's Festival takes place Monday 2 - Saturday 7 March 2020 and the theme is Shape the World.
-Tickets will be released on Monday 10 February 2020.
+This year's Festival took place Monday 2 - Saturday 7 March 2020 with the theme Shape the World.

 LSE Festival Research Competition

 An annual competition for LSE staff and students, a chance to spread the word about your research project in a creative way to new audiences with submissions invited in four categories: photograph, poster, short film and written pitch.
 Find out more about the competition here.

 A monthly podcast where we ask some of the leading social scientists - and other experts - to answer intelligent questions about economics, politics or society.
 Browse past episodes and if you are keen to take part contact firstname.lastname@example.org.